 - Follow the prompts to re-authorise ManageFlitter

-Below are some tips that may help you avoid this issue in future (please note that these tips, unfortunately, provide no guarantee that this issue won’t reoccur):
+These tips may help you avoid this issue in future (please note that these tips, unfortunately, provide no guarantee that this issue won’t reoccur):

 - Ensure you tweet, like, retweet and perform other Twitter actions regularly from the Twitter mobile app or the twitter.com site.